-We have completed the Phase 1b portion of a Phase 1b/2 open-label, dose-finding study in 11 adolescent STGD1 patients which has extended into a two-year, Phase 2 study with 13 adolescent STGD1 patients in Taiwan and Australia.
-The Phase 1b portion is a dose-finding study designed to determine the optimal dose of LBS-008 and to evaluate safety, tolerability, PK and PD in adolescent STGD1 patients for a treatment period of 2 cycles of 14-day daily dosing of LBS-008 (28 days of daily treatment) and a 14-day follow-up period.
-Upon completion of Phase 1b, an optimal daily dose was identified and which was able to achieve a mean RBP4 reduction of > 70%, relative to baseline values.
+We have also completed the Phase 1b portion of a Phase 1b/2 open-label, dose finding study in 11 adolescent STGD1 subjects which has extended into a two-year, Phase 2 study with 13 adolescent STGD1 subjects.
+The Phase 1b study was conducted in Taiwan and Australia.
+The objective for the Phase 1b portion was to confirm the dose response in adolescent STGD1 subjects with what was observed in the Phase 1 studies in healthy adults.
+Upon completion of Phase 1b, an optimal daily dose was identified and which was able to achieve a mean RBP4 level reduction of > 70% without observing any significant side-effects.
+The objective for the Phase 2 study is to evaluate the long-term safety and efficacy of LBS-008 in adolescent STGD1 patients.
+We expect to have the first 6-month interim treatment data from the Phase 2 study available in the first quarter of 2022.
+Additional interim data read-outs will be captured every 6 months thereafter.